Amazon Web Services¶

 7. Ready to use the cluster

 At this step, you have completed the installation process and are ready to use the Citus cluster.
-You can now login to the coordinator node and start executing commands.
-The command below, when run in the psql shell, should output the worker nodes mentioned in the pg_dist_node.
+You can now login to the master node and start executing commands.
+The command below, when run in the psql shell, should output the worker nodes mentioned in the pg_worker_list.conf.

 8. Cluster notes